-Tapering might just be the strangest phenomenon in running.
 You’ve somehow managed to survive putting your body through a regimen of pain and exhaustion for months.
-Now, finally, the finish line is in sight, and you’re giving your body a break before the final push.
+Now the finish line is in sight, and you’re giving your body a break before the final push.
 Your runs are “easier,” and you’re getting all the sleep in the world—so why do you suddenly feel worse than ever?

 Let’s define “taper.”

-First off, tapering does not mean skipping an entire week of running prior to your race.
+Tapering does not mean skipping an entire week of running prior to your race.
 Tapering is a gradual decrease in training leading up to the big event.
-Did you get that?
-Gradual.

 The easiest way to think about it is this: For the last several days/weeks/months, you’ve been intentionally breaking down your muscles.
-Presuming you’ve been eating right, those muscles have been rebuilding themselves on days when you rest or go out for a light jog.
+Presuming you’ve been eating right, those muscles have been rebuilding themselves on days when you rest or go for an easy run.
 Tapering works exactly the same way, only amplified.
-It’s the final chance for those muscles to fully repair themselves before your big race!
+It’s the final chance for those muscles to fully repair themselves before your big race.

-Tapering also allows the body to refuel in a very specific way.
-We’ve all heard of “bonking,” which is when your body runs out of glycogen (i.e., long sugar chains that are your body’s favorite fuel).
-During training, you’ve been constantly burning glycogen, so tapering—when you are not burning up so much glycogen—allows your body to fully replenish its stores.
+Tapering also allows the body to refuel in a specific way.
+We’ve all heard of “bonking,” which is when your body runs out of glycogen.
+During training, you’ve been constantly burning glycogen, so tapering—when you are not burning up so much glycogen—allows your body to replenish its stores.

 “Fine.
 I’m tapering.
 But I feel awful.
 Is it all in my head?”

 Yes and no. Let’s start with endorphins.
 They’re real, physiological hormones, and they affect your mood.
 When you run, the endorphins you produce give your brain a feeling similar to a shot of morphine.
 Therefore, if you run a lot, your brain becomes accustomed to a fairly regular, fairly substantial dose of “morphine.”
 So when you run less?
 You’re essentially going through withdrawal.
-Sluggishness, depression, self-doubts—they’re all entirely understandable and very, very common.
-(But just think how awesome those endorphins are going to feel on race day!)
+Sluggishness, depression, self-doubt—they’re all entirely understandable and common.
+(But just think how awesome those endorphins are going to feel on race day.)

 Beyond a physical dependency, running creates a mental dependency, too.
 After all, training is demanding; to fit it all in, you wind up structuring a lot of your life around running.
 Wake up, run, work.
 Wake up, work, lift.
 Wake up, run, work . . . and maaaayyybe happy hour.
 (But you can’t stay out too late—you don’t want to jeopardize your long run tomorrow.)
 During taper, that whole schedule gets thrown into flux.
 Extra sleep is a luxury you usually can’t afford, but wait, aren’t you usually up and running by 7 a.m.?
 Maybe this taper thing was a dumb idea, and you’re actually just being lazy.
 Maybe you’re not fit enough!
 And hold on . . . are you gaining weight?